-The EuroQol 5-dimensions 5-level questionnaire is a standardized instrument to describe and value health (Table 4), consisting out of a descriptive system and a visual analog scale (VAS).64 The questionnaire is primarily designed for self-completion by participants, but if the participant will not be able to complete the questionnaire because of aphasia or cognitive impairment, the participant's representative will do this instead of the participant.
-The EQ-5D-5L will be assessed during the telephone interviews at 90 days (\pm 14 days), 180 days (\pm 14 days) and 365 days (\pm 14 days).
+The EuroQol 5-dimensions 5-level questionnaire is a standardized instrument to describe and value health (Table 4), consisting out of a descriptive system and a visual analog scale (VAS).
+The questionnaire is primarily designed for self-completion by participants, but if the participant will not be able to complete the questionnaire because of aphasia or cognitive impairment, the participant's representative will do this instead of the participant.
+The EQ-5D-5L will be assessed at day 6 ± 1 day and during the telephone interviews at 90 days (± 14 days), 180 days (± 14 days) and 365 days (± 14 days).